 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Large pies or turnovers called empanadas are traditional in the cuisine of Galicia, a region located in northwest Spain.
 The Galicians prepare many types of fillings for their empanadas, from sweet to salty.
-Although meat fillings are popular, the filling made of bonito or tuna, mixed with boiled egg, onion, red pepper and tomato sauce is a classic.
+Although meat fillings are popular, the filling made of bonito (tuna), mixed with boiled egg, onion, red pepper, and tomato sauce, is a classic.
 Bake in the oven until the crust is flakey and golden brown.

 Tip: The filling for empanadas can be prepared ahead of time and refrigerated.

 3/4 ounce fresh yeast, or 1 (1/4-ounce) packet (7 grams) active dry yeast

 2 large eggs

 1/4 teaspoon salt

 For the Filling:

 4 large eggs

 1 1/2 large onion, 8 to 9 ounces